Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 ----

 There you go: Animating with React, Redux, and D3.
-Kind of a new superpower :wink:
+Kind of a new superpower 😉

 Here's the recap: